cncf/velocity/docs/top30_chart_creation.md

 or as a stand-alone [html page](../charts/top_30_201611_201710.html).
 Details on usage of google chart api are [here](https://developers.google.com/chart/interactive/docs/gallery/bubblechart).
 The first option is a copy/paste of resulting data whereas the second presents more control to the look of the chart.
 Refer to the [Bubble Chart Generator](other_notes.md#bubble-chart-generator) for automatic html creation.

 ### Chart data
+Before you begin, clone the cncf/gitdm repo as you will use it in addition to velocity.

 #### In short
 To generate all data for the Top 30 chart: https://docs.google.com/spreadsheets/d/1hD-hXlVT60AGhGVifNn7nNo9oVMKnIoQ2kBNmx-YY8M/edit?usp=sharing